 These recent findings contribute to the ongoing study on the effects of Covid-19, and say men recovering from the disease may have difficulty conceiving children, due to abnormally low sperm quality.

-In summary, after a coronavirus infection, healthcare professionals should monitor and analyze patients' reproductive functions, so as to avoid reproductive and male fertility problems in the future.
+After a coronavirus infection, in summary, healthcare workers should monitor and analyze the reproductive functions of patients, so as to avoid reproductive and male fertility problems in the future.

 “The results of this study also suggest that the male reproductive system should be considered a vulnerable route of Covid infection.
-WHO should declare it a high-risk organ, ”added Maleki.
+WHO should declare it a high-risk organ,” Maleki added.

 Covid and male fertility: further information is needed